-It’s actually taken me nearly two decades to come up with a regimen that keeps me feeling more and more youthful.
-So many things have helped me get that way.
-Years of therapy unburdened my spirit.
+It’s taken me nearly two decades to come up with a regimen that keeps me feeling strong and energetic.
+To find my path, years of therapy unburdened my spirit.
 Holistic health options (see my post on rolfing) and yoga continue to do wonders.

-Then there’s my friend, Jeffrey Yuen, the Chinese herbal medicine master.
+Then there’s my friend, Jeffrey Yuen, the Chinese medicine master.

-I found him during a very bad stretch in my mid-30s.
-My physical problems during that period included persistent adult acne, horrible skin rashes, chronic yeast infections and such stubborn allergies that my conventional Western doctor recommended that I start getting shots.
-That scared me into looking for alternatives.
+We met during a very bad stretch in my mid-30s.
+My physical problems during that period included persistent adult acne, horrible skin rashes and chronic yeast infections.
+Plus, stubborn allergies had me on the verge of getting shots from my conventional Western doctor.
+The thought of injections as a lifestyle scared me into looking for alternatives.

 In taking classes with Jeffrey, I learned so much about eating healthy.
 He has gradually transformed me from a junk food-loving, pasta-obsessed, bread basket fiend into a person who still loves that stuff — but eats more often in a way that’s closer to nature.